 There are more than 30 journalists and broadcasters spread around the county providing this valued and trusted service to the people of Cumbria.

-If you have a story or information for our Barrow office, please feel free to call in or leave a message on the answering machine.
+If you have a story or information for our West Cumbria producer Anthony Baxter, you can call him on our Whitehaven number.
+As he's often out in the field, please feel free to leave a message on the answering machine.